Italian Subjunctive (Part 2): Speak Italian!

 Can you speak Italian?
 By now, many of you have passed the beginning stages of learning to speak Italian and can read and comprehend quite a bit of the Italian language.
 Meraviglioso!

 To take that giant step from simple beginning sentences to more complex and fluid sentences in Italian using the subjunctive, in this segment, we will discuss the situations in which phrases that use the verbs volere, desiderare, piacere, and dispiacere take the subjunctive mode.
-We will also learn the conjugation of the subjunctive mode for the -are, -ere, and -ire verbs and the commonly used irregular verbs andare, fare, sapere, and venire.
+We will also learn the conjugation of the subjunctive mode for the -are, -ere, and -ire verbs and the commonly used irregular verbs andare, dare, dire, fare, sapere, and venire.
 Example sentences will follow!